I'm having my baby in the hospital, will they let me keep my placenta?

 Generally no, as it needs to be kept cold.
 However we have heard of people making a portable fridge/cold pack for it.

-The Traditional Chinese Medicine method is the oldest and most common method of placenta encapsulation.
+The Traditional method is based on principles of Traditional Chinese Medicine (TCM).
+It is the oldest and most common method of placenta encapsulation.
 In the this method it is steamed lightly before being dehydrated.
 According to TCM raw placenta is too yin/cold, and so steaming it will make it more yang/warm, and yang energy is what your body needs postpartum.
 Additionally the steaming may kill any unwanted bacteria.
 Recent research is showing that steaming can increase some of the beneficial components of the placenta.
 Finally the TCM method is considered 'preserved' and so if stored properly is thought to last indefinitely and can be used well beyond the postnatal period

 My placenta has been frozen for 6 months can you still use it?